 Darren started his architectural career as a technician on a youth training scheme before going on to train as an architect at Portsmouth University School of Architecture.
 He now teaches part-time at Portsmouth School of Architecture, and is a visiting critic at Brighton University.
-Darren is Associate Director at Pad Studio Architects, RIBA Emerging Architects of the Year in 2014.
+Darren founded Studio B.a.d.
+Architects in 2018.

 I still sometimes think that I gatecrashed the profession.
 Even now I rarely refer to myself as an architect as it seems a bit of a grand title – in this day and age it’s all about teamwork and collaboration.
 I don’t ever want to become complacent or think that I’ve somehow ‘arrived’.
 I’m more inclined to tap myself on the shoulder and say: ‘hang on a minute, don’t forget where you came from, and make sure you’re continuing to push yourself.’